-Description: Analysis and synthesis of theory content to selected patients in acute care settings (including but not limited to critical care, medical/surgical, emergency department, telemetry, obstetrics, and pediatric department/units).
+Description: Analysis and synthesis of theory content to selected patients in acute care settings (including but not limited to critical care areas, medical/surgical/telemetry units, emergency department, obstetrics and pediatric units).
 Students are paired with a registered nurse preceptor while completing their capstone clinical experience in order to facilitate transition to practice.
+Integrates the QSEN competencies to include patient-centered care, teamwork and collaboration, evidence-based practice, quality improvement, safety and informatics.